Monday, 25 June 2012

 Dulwich Hamlet 0 Hendon 1 (Tuesday 12th September 2017) Isthmian Premier League (att: 659)

-Whether it was just tiredness with the incessant change in shifts, or a genuine dislike for the job, I left Ickenham station to watch the final session of the first day of the County Championship match between Surrey and Yorkshire at The Oval downbeat.
+Whether it was just tiredness with the incessant change in shifts or a genuine dislike for the job, I left Ickenham station to watch the final session of the first day of the County Championship match between Surrey and Yorkshire at The Oval downbeat.
+My mood had darkened as the White Rose were being flayed to all parts of the ground with relegation beginning to look a distinct possibility.

+I didn’t really need niggling texts throughout the day reminding me of the score either.
 The final session went to form.
 My eight hours at work had become the highlight of the day.
 At least I got a decent pint in the Laker Stand.
-At the close of play I scurried off to search for more libation.
+At the close of play, I scurried off to search for more libation.

-On my previous visit to Hamlet to watch Hendon, we’d been denied beers in Camberwell; but this time I enjoyed a Hophead in The Hermit’s Cave; a decent enough, if tad pretentious boozer and then another pint in the Phoenix at Denmark Hill in a similar setting.
+On my previous visit to Hamlet to watch Hendon, we’d been denied beers in Camberwell; but this time I enjoyed a Hophead in The Hermit’s Cave; a decent enough, if a tad pretentious boozer and then another pint in the Phoenix at Denmark Hill in a similar setting.

 Food was taken at the chippy near the ground; which thankfully gave immediate service on this occasion.
-Admission was £11 and the programme was full of reading as ever for £2.
+Admission was £11 and the programme was as full of reading as ever for £2.
 I purchased a golden gamble ticket from Hamlet stalwart Mishi Morath; whose fanzine I first read in the 80’s.

-Sadly there was only dark ale on the clubhouse, along with a wide range of craft beers in cans.
+Sadly there was only dark ale in the clubhouse, along with a wide range of craft beers in cans.
 I’m afraid that I’d fallen out with that particular concept of drinking, and was finding the whole hipster culture that tended to surround it, a little unpalatable.
+It was good to note that Dulwich’s lovely little team bar still sold a cuppa for 80p.

-The hardy Hendon fans weren’t going to win any fashion awards or drink in any trendy establishments, but they kicked every kick; shouting encouragement and caring deeply about the outcome.
+I took up a position behind the goal, before trying for a short while down the side throughout the first half.
+The difference in the two small groups at that end was startling.
+The stoic Hendon fans weren’t going to win any fashion awards or drink in any trendy establishments, but they kicked every kick; shouting encouragement and caring deeply about the outcome.

 Hendon slowly got into the game and had a couple of efforts of their own, without really looking like scoring.
-The pressure returned to the other end, and it was a bit of a relief when the excellent referee blew his whistle for half time.
+The pressure returned to the other end, and it was a bit of a relief when the excellent referee blew his whistle for halftime.

 The general feeling among the away fans in the bar was that we’d take a point at that stage, but there was always a chance of sneaking a goal as the game progressed.
+I went behind the Greendale End goal with a few other Dons fans to watch the proceedings unfold.

-Hendon’s defence were putting in a tremendous shift, with Rian Bray and Arthur Lee dominant.
+Gary McCann introduced debutant full-back James Rogers-Oben at the break to replace Kezie Ibe for the visitors with Dave Diedhiou moving forward to strengthen the midfield.
+Hendon’s defence was putting in a tremendous shift, with Rian Bray and Arthur Lee dominant.
 Lovelock made three more outstanding stops when Hamlet managed to get efforts in.

-Nathan Ferguson was booked for diving in the area as Dulwich frustration grew.
+Nathan Ferguson was booked for diving in the area as Dulwich's frustration grew.
 Home boss Gavin Rose made all three substitutions in an effort to force the door open.
 Hendon began to get forward a little more and had a few set pieces which offered hope.
 Josh Walker came on to make his debut for the Greens eleven minutes from time.

-Hamlet began to get desperate as a couple of long range shots went out of the ground.
+Hamlet began to get desperate as a couple of long-range shots went out of the ground.
 There was still time for a sting in the tale.
 Diedhiou was sent off for a second yellow card offence as the board went up to indicate that four additional minutes would be added.

 There's a certain inevitability about a winner at the death from a visiting side who have been under the pump most of the match.
 The away fans can sniff it, home fans know it's coming.
 It seems the only ones who haven't read the script are the home defenders.

 In the very final few seconds of added time, Matt Ball sent a pass out wide to Walker.
 He progressed a few yards before being held up.
 Walker curled a wonderful shot over keeper Preston Edwards and in off the far post.
+Time stood still and there seemed to be silence in the air, even though Hendon fans in the seats along with us behind the goal screamed like banshees.

-Hamlet fans trudged down the hill to the main road, with the few who really cared, moaning of robbery and injustice.
+Hamlet kicked off and the final whistle blew.
+The Dons players and coaching staff received a well-deserved ovation.
+Home fans trudged down the hill to the main road, with the few who really cared, moaning of robbery and injustice.
 I was grinning like a Cheshire Cat.
 The veteran Dons fans were most happy on the platform at East Dulwich station.

 It had been a testing day, with a stunning ending.
-It’s why I watched football; Passion, drama, heroic players and a special camaraderie among supporters who desperately care about the game.
+It’s why I watched football.
+Passion, drama, heroic players and a special camaraderie among supporters who desperately care about the game.
 There’s not nearly enough of that in the modern game; at least in my eyes.

 At Imperial Fields, Tooting & Mitcham United

-Dulwich Hamlet 1 Hendon 1 after extra time; Dulwich won 4-3 on penalties (Monday 7th May 2018) Isthmian League Premier Division Play Off Final (att: 3,321)
+Dulwich Hamlet 1 Hendon 1 after extra time; Dulwich won 4-3 on penalties (Monday 7th May 2018) Isthmian League Premier Division Playoff Final (att: 3,321)

-The return to Imperial Fields later I the season was in complete contrast to the March visit in terms of weather and attendance for the Tooting v Hendon game.
+The return to Imperial Fields later in the season was in complete contrast to the March visit in terms of weather and attendance for the Tooting v Hendon game.
 Hamlet had been evicted from their Champion Hill home by owners, Meadow Residential, and were residing at Tooting during the dispute.

 The Dulwich story had received much media attention with many prominent sports people and politicians lending their support.
 The team had done their bit by finishing as league runners-up before defeating Leiston in their home play-off semi-final.

 Hendon arrived on the back of five victories, the final one of which was a brilliant 4-0 semi-final victory against Folkestone Invicta.
-The scene was set for the big occasion in temperatures soaring just over the 30° mark.
+The scene was set for the big occasion with temperatures soaring just over the 30° mark.

-First of all I had an early shift at work to get through; before my good pal Mick relieved me well ahead of schedule.
+First of all, I had an early shift at work to get through; before my good pal, Mick relieved me well ahead of schedule.
 I took the Piccadilly and then District line down to Wimbledon, where some mates were already relaxing in The Wibbas Down Inn.

 Before long I was with Steve Barnes, Gilbert and Mick enjoying a couple of fine ales from the extensive range in the Wetherspoon house before we took an Uber cab the fifteen minutes or so to the stadium.